 To make the fort I used twigs, a plastic lid, scrap bits of metal, popsicle sticks, and a plastic lid we had leftover from making our fairy bridge.

 Use a pair of scissors to cut the lid to the middle point.
 Cut a rough circle shape out.

 The circle should be big enough to go around the trunk of the tree.

-Cut popsicle sticks to fit around the hole and glue down with E6000.
+Cut popsicle sticks to fit around the hole and glue them down with E6000.
 E6000 is waterproof so if your fairy playground gets wet, the fae fort will still look good.
-While the glue is still wet, slip the plastic lid around the tree trunk and leave to set.
+While the glue is still wet, slip the plastic lid around the tree trunk and leave it to set.